canonical/charmed-aether-sd-core/docs/how-to/troubleshoot_user_plane_issues.md

 Connect to the server from your browser on port 5000.
 The URL should be similar to `http://<k8s-node-ip>:5000`.

-You should a graph similar to this on the page:
+You should see a graph similar to this on the page:

 ```{image} ../images/bess_http_server.png
 :alt: BESS node gates